0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 So what's the solution?

-Gerald and I have a few ideas for where you can start, firstly -
+I have a few ideas for where you can start, firstly -

 ---